matejonnet/ceylon-openshift/README.md

 Entry point configuration *ceylon-main-module* and *ceylon-main-runnable* is located in *standalone.xml* under *.openshift/config*

 *Note!
-Servlet implmentatin is experimental and can be changed or even removed in the future.*
+Servlet implmentation is experimental and can be changed or even removed in the future.*